Pharmacovigilance: Adverse event reporting

-The activity that is most commonly associated with pharmacovigilance (PV), and which consumes a significant number of resources for drug regulatory authorities (or similar government agencies) and drug safety departments in pharmaceutical companies, is that of adverse event reporting.
-Adverse event (AE) reporting involves the receipt, triage, data entry, assessment, distribution, reporting (if appropriate), and archiving of AE data and documentation.
+Adverse event (AE) reporting, a core function of pharmacovigilance, involves the collection, assessment, and archiving of data on suspected safety issues and is a major operational component for regulators and pharmaceutical companies.
 The source of AE reports may include: spontaneous reports from healthcare professionals or patients (or other intermediaries); solicited reports from patient support programs; reports from clinical or post-marketing studies; reports from literature sources; reports from the media (including social media and websites); and reports reported to drug regulatory authorities themselves.
 For pharmaceutical companies, AE reporting is a regulatory requirement in most countries.
 AE reporting also provides data to these companies and drug regulatory authorities that play a key role in assessing the risk-benefit profile of a given drug.
 The following are several facets of AE reporting: